partrickJhonson/beef/Autorun-Rule-Engine.md

  setTimeout(module_three(), 3000);
 ```

+#### Sequential Chaining Example
-Display a fake notification (target only IE >= 10 on Windows 7 or higher, then after 2 seconds call the Clippy module with a custom Windows-only dropper that was pre-mounted in BeEF.
+##### Display a fake notification
+Target only IE >= 10 on Windows 7 or higher, then after 2 seconds call the Clippy module with a custom Windows-only dropper that was pre-mounted in BeEF.

 ```javascript
 {